Whitmer vetoes election bills, says they perpetuate lies

 LANSING, Mich.
 (AP) — Democratic Gov. Gretchen Whitmer vetoed several Republican-sponsored election bills, saying they would have perpetuated falsehoods to discredit the 2020 presidential election and made it tougher for people living in large senior facilities and apartment complexes to vote.

 Two measures would have codified existing practices by limiting access to Michigan’s voter database and keeping electronic pollbooks and voting systems from being connected to the internet on Election Day.
-The bills implied that outside parties had access to the file and that electronic pollbooks were connected online when neither was the case, the governor wrote to lawmakers.
+The bills implied that outside parties had access to the file and that electronic pollbooks were connected online when neither was the case, the governor wrote in a letter to lawmakers.

 She also blocked a measure that would have expanded the types of buildings that can be polling places to include private conference centers and recreation clubhouses.
 It included a provision to let municipalities put polling places at senior facilities and apartment complexes with at least 150 residents, as they can now, but only if public buildings like schools were “not reasonably available for use or convenient to use.”